Cricklewood Area Guide

 Cricklewood has a great range of schools offering pupils high-quality primary and secondary education.
 There are 9 primary schools in Cricklewood, all of which have been rated as at least “good” by Ofsted.
 Three of the primary schools have an “outstanding” rating.

-Both of the secondary schools in Cricklewood – Whitefield School and Hampstead School both have a “good” rating from Ofsted.
+Both secondary schools in Cricklewood – Whitefield School and Hampstead School both have a “good” rating from Ofsted.

 There are plenty of options when deciding where to go for a night out in Cricklewood.
 The most notable restaurant is at The Clayton Crown which serves Asian cuisine and also features a traditional pub.
 There are also many restaurants serving Indian cuisine, African food, Italian food, middle-Eastern cuisine, as well as street burgers, and pizzas.